 **Due to COVID-19 The Bothy will not be available for use as it is a communal area.
 Instead we have provided outdoor kitchens next to each glamping pod**

 Children will have hours of fun playing at the wooden structure play area with trim trail and slide.
 It is positioned on a grass area next to a fenced-off duck pond.
+There is a small football area with goals - you might even get our own kids joining in a game or two.

 Our resident ducks, Morecambe and Wise will no-doubt be around to say hello.
 We inherited them when we moved here.